Michael A. Taylor Player Props: Twins vs. Guardians

-On Thursday, Michael A. Taylor (batting .139 in his past 10 games) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 7:40 PM ET.
+Michael A. Taylor -- hitting .167 with two doubles, two home runs, three walks and four RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Aaron Civale on the mound, on June 2 at 8:10 PM ET.

-In his previous game, he went 1-for-3 with a double and an RBI against the Astros.
+In his most recent game, he notched a home run while going 1-for-4 against the Guardians.

 Michael A. Taylor Game Info & Props vs. the Guardians